Cost-Effective Strategies for Infectious Diseases: A Multi-Objective Framework with an Interactive Dashboard: Abstract

 \section{Abstract}

-{ During an infectious disease outbreak, policymakers must balance medical costs with social and economic burdens and seek interventions that minimize both.
-To support this decision-making process, we developed a framework that integrates multi-objective optimization, cost-benefit analysis, and an interactive dashboard.
-This platform enables users to input cost parameters and immediately obtain a cost-optimal intervention strategy.
-We applied this framework to the early outbreak of COVID-19 in South Korea.
-The results showed that cost-optimal solutions for costs per infection ranging from 4,410 USD to 361,000 USD exhibited a similar pattern.
-This indicates that once the cost per infection is specified, our approach generates the corresponding cost-optimal solution without additional calculations.
-Our framework supports decision-making by accounting for trade-offs between policy and infection costs.
-It delivers rapid optimization and cost-benefit analysis results, enabling timely and informed decision-making during the critical phases of a pandemic.}
+{ During an infectious disease outbreak, policymakers face the critical challenge of balancing the healthcare burden with the socioeconomic consequences of social distancing.
+To facilitate this complex decision-making process, we developed an integrated framework that combines multi-objective optimization, economic evaluation, and an interactive dashboard.
+This dashboard allows stakeholders to input dynamic cost parameters and immediately derive cost-optimal intervention strategies.
+We validated this framework using data from the early COVID-19 outbreak in South Korea.
+Our results demonstrate that cost-optimal solutions remained remarkably consistent across a wide range of costs per infection (from 4,410 USD to 361,000 USD), exhibiting similar transmission reduction patterns.
+This suggests that the cost-optimal policy is relatively insensitive to variations in the estimated cost per infection, providing a robust basis for intervention planning.
+By synthesizing rapid optimization with rigorous economic evaluation, our framework offers a scalable tool for timely, evidence-based decision-making during the urgent situation of a pandemic.}

-\keywords{ Cost-benefit analysis, dashboard, infectious disease, mathematical modeling, multi-objective optimization}
+\keywords{Cost-benefit analysis, dashboard, infectious disease, mathematical modeling, multi-objective optimization}